 From a larger display and a massive battery to artificial intelligence in the camera, there’s a lot to unpack from Samsung’s latest smartphone, the Galaxy Note 9.

-We’ve spent some time with the phone — you can read our Note 9 hands-on for more details — but here are a few of our favorite features of the phablet.
+We’ve spent some time with the phone — you can read our Galaxy Note 9 review for more details — but here are a few of our favorite features of the phablet.

 The camera on the Galaxy Note 9 is incredibly similar to the Galaxy S9 Plus’ dual-camera system, but it has two new advantages.
 Scene Optimizer is powered with artificial intelligence, and it’s a feature we’ve seen on a few Android phones already.
 The camera is able to detect up to 20 scenes, ranging from pets to sunsets, and it then tunes the contrast, exposure, color, and white balance to create a perfect photo.
 In a few tests we’ve seen, it seems to deliver the more shareable photo than the S9 Plus’ camera without any A.I. assistance.